INN - known as “The ImagiNation Network”...

 to travel and train 3rd parties to develop games for this new system.

 Well the answer to the January question was no. I had no server code.
 I had moved on to other game development and left INN far behind me.
 But I started to think about the old network and then it happend.
 My employer laid off my department February 1st so my time was spent looking for new work, spending a lot of my time with my Eagle Scout son's Boy Scout Troop events as an Assistant Scout Master, and as a trainer of trainers for the council Leave No Trace and Woodbadge events.
 My remaining time was spent recreating the server just to see if I could.
-My own companies WIld Goose Games and Wild Goose Robotics have not seen any paying clients in a few years.
-I've built servers for other gaming networks over the years as part of my employment so my thinking, this should be easy!
+My own companies Wild Goose Games and Wild Goose Robotics have not seen any paying clients in a few years.
+I've help design and build servers for other gaming networks over the years as part of my employment so my thinking, was this should be easy!

 This product has not been heavily used or load tested so problems are definitely going to show up.
 I am in the process of cleaning & documenting code since my goal was to get a product online quickly that could support the old INN network as a subset of its capability.
+Also working on bringing up some of the remaining systems.

 One final note is that there is no proprietary code in the making of the InnBarn server or the InnProxy.
 Therefore (when I'm ready) the source code will be given to key people whom I have worked with whom are part of the INN Revival forum who will step up to become the Administrator of the project, create a git resource to further the project.
 As mentioned, the infrastructure I put in to place can support new games.
-Then I can get back onto one of my many projects I have placed on the back burner.
+Then I can get back onto one of my many personal projects I have placed on the back burner.

 Mac & Linux Systems: